-2018 2017
+2019 2018

 SR 000 SR 000

-+ 25 basis points 3,534 4,401
++ 25 basis points 4,581 3,534

-- 25 basis points (3,534) (4,401)
+- 25 basis points (4,581) (3.534)

-The net profit of the Group for the reported year would have been affected by the above amount as a result of such changes in floating commission rates.
-If there is any capitalisation of borrowing costs directly attributed to projects in progress, there would be timing differences on such an impact to the Group's current profit and loss account and the current impact would be nil as there is no capitalisation for the current year and historically, the management capitalises approximately 10% of borrowing costs to projects in progress as explained in note 2.9.
+The net profit of the Group for the reported period would have been affected by the above amount as a result of such changes in floating commission rates.
+If there is any capitalisation of borrowing costs directly attributed to projects in progress, there would be timing differences on such an impact to the Group's current profit and loss account and the current impact would be nil as there is no capitalisation for the current period and historically, the management capitalised approximately 10% of borrowing costs to projects in progress as explained in note 2.9.